A Sufficient Statistic for Influence in Structured Multiagent Environments: Background

 \section{Background}

-Here we concisely provide background on some of the (both single- and multi-agent) models that we use.
+Here we concisely provide background on some of the models that we use.
 The main purpose is to introduce the notation formally.
-For an extensive introduction to \emph{partially observable Markov decision processes (POMDPs)} we refer to \cite{Kaelbling98AI,Spaan12RLBook}, for an introduction to multiagent variants see \cite{Seuken08JAAMAS,Oliehoek12RLBook,Oliehoek16Book}.
+For an extensive introduction to \emph{partially observable Markov decision processes (POMDPs)} we refer to \citet{Kaelbling98AI} and \citet{Spaan12RLBook}, for an introduction to multiagent variants see \citet{Seuken08JAAMAS,Oliehoek12RLBook} and \citet{Oliehoek16Book}.

+Unavoidably, this manuscript contains a fair amount of terminology and mathematical notations.
+To aid the reader we have included a list of acronyms (\app\ref{sec:List-of-Acronyms}) and a list of recurring notation~(\app\ref{sec:List-of-Notation}).